 This recipe has been in my family for decades; so you have to think that if something has been around for that long, it must be good!
 I make this at least twice a year, and people rave about the meal every time.
 The trick is buying the right ham…make sure it isn’t the spiraled kind!
 This will cause a dry ham that’s falling apart.
 My absolute favorite way to have eat George’s Ham is pretty untraditional: a King’s Hawaiian Roll, topped with homemade Mac n cheese and ham.
 It.
 Is.
-Indescribable.
+Scrumptious.

 Boiling Ham Ingredients: